jhoblitt/plot-puppet-pkg-releases/README.md

 early hours of the day before caffeine ingestion and has not been independently verified to be correct.

-These links were use full in developing the "binning" technique:
+These links were useful in developing the "binning" technique:

 * http://psy.swansea.ac.uk/staff/carter/gnuplot/gnuplot_time_histograms.htm
 * https://stackoverflow.com/questions/2471884/histogram-using-gnuplot